 Rosa Myers alleges that she was denied a promotion to Fire Equipment Operator due to personal or political reasons and/or because the Respondents discriminated against her for filing complaints and grievances against her employer.
 The Respondents denied the allegations, noting that Ms. Myers was the driver of a fire truck that struck and killed a citizen and that any actions taken against her since that time were strictly business related and based on merit.
-After the hearing the Board held that the complaint, noting the age of the grievances filed and any words used by superiors.
+After the hearing the Board held that the complaint was filed more than six months after the occurrence of the subject of the complaint, noting the age of the grievances filed and any words used by superiors.
 The Board also held that equitable tolling did not apply as the various prongs of that analysis were not met.
-With respect to the discrimination claim, the Board found that Complainant had filed to make a prima facie case and instead found that any actions taken by the employer were prudent, reasonable and appropriate given the underlying circumstances.
+With respect to the discrimination claim, the Board found that Complainant had failed to make a prima facie case and instead found that any actions taken by the employer were prudent, reasonable and appropriate given the underlying circumstances.
 Accordingly, the Board found in favor for the Respondents.

-ItemCase 2024-007; Petition for Designation as the Exclusive Representative of a#897Bargaining Unit Pursuant to NRS 288.520 (Unit O)
+ItemCase 2024-007;Petition for Designation as the Exclusive Representative of a#897Bargaining Unit Pursuant to NRS 288.520 (Unit O)